 In regular cars, the rotors are made from one piece of metal and because of this they tend to warp when heated during racing.

 Nissan GT-R uses 20-inch run-flat tires with rear tires being wider than the front ones.
 The 20-inch tires were chosen because they offer an optimal road contact area for this vehicle.
-The wheel rims have knurling around the inside of the rim to keep the tires from slipping on the rim under heavy acceleration or braking.
+The rims have knurling on the inside of the rim to keep the tires from slipping on the rim under heavy acceleration or braking.

 What makes the Nissan GT-R so fast